 The blessing of pregnancy may come with a whirlwind of emotions.
-You may be feeling excited, nervous, joyful, anxious, and a host of other emotions, all of which can be amplified by the news that it will be a high-risk pregnancy.
+You may be feeling excited, nervous, joyful, anxious, and a host of other emotions, all of which can be amplified by the news that it will be a high-risk obstetrical.
 At this point as a mommy-to-be, you are probably trying to learn as much as possible about what to expect over the next few months.
 Keep it up!
 Preparing for what comes next is important and even more so when it comes to high-risk pregnancies.

 What does it mean to have a high-risk pregnancy?

-A pregnancy is considered high risk if, at any point during the pregnancy, the life of the mother or baby are threatened.
+A pregnancy is considered high risk if, at any point during the pregnancy, the life of the mother or baby is threatened.
 A high-risk pregnancy often requires more specialized care for the mother and the baby.
 There are various factors, for the baby and the mother, that can lead to a pregnancy being designated high-risk, such as:

 - The potential for premature birth, which increases the likelihood of health complications.